How to play on natural terrain and tips! POWDER×JUMP Tips 13

 Hidemitsu Okada

-is a regular winner of top prizes in park contests, and combines his skills with his outstanding free-running technique.
+is a regular top finisher in park-style contests.
+He combines these skills with his exceptional freeriding technique.

 Photo/Takahiro Nakanishi